-In May 2015, we completed an underwritten public offering of 4,600,000 shares of common stock, which included 600,000 shares of common stock issued pursuant to an option to purchase additional shares granted to the underwriter.
-The stock was sold to the underwriter at \$72.53 per share and we received proceeds of approximately \$333.6 million from the sale of these shares of common stock, net of offering expenses and underwriting discounts and commissions.

-In August 2015, we completed an underwritten public offering of 2,875,000 shares of common stock, which included 375,000 shares of common stock issued pursuant to an option to purchase additional shares granted to the underwriter.
-The stock was sold to the underwriter at \$68.74 per share and we received proceeds of approximately \$197.6 million from the sale of these shares of common stock, net of offering expenses and underwriting discounts and commissions.

 In January 2016, we completed an underwritten public offering of 4,600,000 shares of common stock, which included 600,000 shares of common stock issued pursuant to an option to purchase additional shares granted to the underwriter.
-The stock was sold to the underwriter at \$55.33 per share and we received proceeds of approximately \$254.5 million from the sale of these shares of common stock, net of offering expenses and underwriting discounts and commissions.
+The stock was sold to the underwriter at \$55.33 per share and we received proceeds of approximately \$254.5 million from the sale of these shares of common stock, net of offering expenses and underwriting discounts and commissions, which we used to repay the borrowings outstanding under our revolving credit facility and to fund a portion of our exploration and development activities and for general corporate purposes.

+In July 2016, we completed an underwritten public offering of 6,325,000 shares of common stock, which included 825,000 shares of common stock issued pursuant to an option to purchase additional shares granted to the underwriters.
+The stock was sold to the underwriters at \$87.24 per share and we received proceeds of approximately \$551.8 million from the sale of these shares of common stock, net of estimated offering expenses and underwriting discounts and commissions, which we used to fund a portion of the purchase price for the acquisition of certain leasehold interests and related assets in the Southern Delaware Basin.

+In December 2016, we completed an underwritten public offering of 12,075,000 shares of common stock, which included 1,575,000 shares of common stock issued pursuant to an option to purchase additional shares granted to the underwriters.
+The stock was sold to the underwriters at \$95.3025 per share and we received proceeds of approximately \$1,150.8 million from the sale of these shares of common stock, net of estimated offering expenses and underwriting discounts and commissions.
+We intend to use these net proceeds, together with the net proceeds from our offering of the 2025 senior notes, cash on hand and other financing sources, to fund the cash consideration for the Pending Acquisition.